 Fair and eco-friendly fashion?
-With clothes brands that take caring for the planet seriously?
-You will find plenty of addresses in the cosy shopping streets, where you can buy things with a clear conscience and a heart for the environment.
+Clothing brands that take caring for the planet seriously?
+You will find plenty of addresses in the cosy shopping streets of Leuven, where you can buy things with a clear conscience and a heart for the environment.
 Sway in the Parijsstraat is totally fair & square, just like Harvest Club on the De Layensplein and inLevel5 on the Vaartkom.
-In these places, eco-friendly is also simply trendy.
-Besides, lots of other 'normal' boutiques have a range of sustainable clothing on their shelves.
+In these shops, eco-friendly also means trendy.
+Lots of other boutiques in Leuven have a range of sustainable clothing on their shelves.

 Your new favourite item

 A unique piece of designer clothing does not have to be unaffordable.
 In second-hand shops such as Cyaankali and Rawette you will find clothes by exclusive Belgian designers and well-known brands at very affordable prices.
 That way, someone else's bad buy becomes your favourite item!
 Or do you want to browse among the racks full of vintage clothes until you find that one perfect bargain?
 Then head to Riot or one of the other second-hand shops on the Diestsestraat.

 Goldsmith Annelies Veeckmans is the face behind brand Billy Rose.
 This designer has very sustainable working methods.
 Every material is transformed into a new piece of jewellery.
 Get your own custom-made earrings or a bracelet or come to one of the open studio days and casually browse the entire collection.

 Enter the jungle of Spore Nursery and brighten up your house, city garden or terrace.
 Here, you will get expert plant advice over a delicious cup of coffee.
 The plant store also works together with Biogroei, a local Leuven breeder of natural enemies, to avoid the use of chemical plant sprays.